GSA/digitalgov.gov/content/events/2019/06/2019-06-19-gsa-customer-experience-cx-hackathon.md

 ---

+{{< img src="gsa-hackathon-2019" >}}

 The General Services Administration (GSA) is holding a coast-to-coast hackathon on Wednesday, June 19, 2019, aimed at bettering the customer experience (CX) of products in government.

-Throughout the federal government, as described in the [President’s Management Agenda](https://www.performance.gov/PMA/PMA.html), improving customer experience is a top priority.
+Improving customer experience is a top priority throughout the federal government, as described in the [President’s Management Agenda](https://www.performance.gov/PMA/PMA.html).
 Customer experience can refer to the external customers and internal customers.
 This hackathon, we will be focusing on both.
 The participants will be including the newly-released [U.S. Web Design System 2.0](https://digital.gov/2019/04/08/introducing-uswds-2/) in their solutions.

 Throughout this all-day hackathon, taking place simultaneously at eight GSA locations nationwide, participants will evaluate real-world products and iterate on ideas for making the customer experience better in GSA applications.